Mahlon Hawk ~ Emmy-Award Winning Bassist, Vocalist, Performer

 gigs in the military

-mens clubs when
+men's clubs when

-leave, or transferred overseas or to the
+musician/soldiers were on leave, or transferred overseas or back to the

 States.